 The first painting was called “The Chimpanzee Painter.”
 It was a piece of art painted by a chimpanzee named Congo.
-The second piece of art was a picture of a piece of driftwood.
+The second piece was a picture of a piece of driftwood.
 The third was a picture of a man sitting in a street with a sign around his neck saying “I am art.”
-The fourth was a pile of bricks which was displayed in a museum.
+The fourth was a pile of bricks that was displayed in a museum.
 It was contrasted with a similar pile of bricks being used for construction at a different location.

 The purpose of the exercise was to discuss what constitutes art.
 Is it art if it is created by a monkey?
 Is something art just because someone says so?
 Can anything be art, like driftwood on a beach or a pile of bricks in a museum?
 How is it that some people can find these things to be art while others do not?
 Is there an objective sense of what “art” is or is it completely subjective?